Florida Probate Lawyers

 Q. I know that a trust can avoid the probate process, does this mean that nothing has to be done after death?

 A. No. Trusts need to be administered too!
 State law regarding trusts, as well as the wording of the trust itself, will dictate what actually needs to be done.

 If your questions are still unanswered, please email us at:

-We serve the communities of Palm Beach, West Palm Beach, Palm Beach Gardens, Boca Raton, Jupiter and the entire southeast area of Florida.
+We serve the communities of Palm Beach, West Palm Beach, Palm Beach Gardens, Boca Raton, Jupiter, and the entire state of Florida.
 We thank you for visiting our site and welcome the opportunity to serve your legal needs.